 Dr. Princy Paul host renowned academicians, Dr. Sarah Knight (Cambridge University, UK), and Dr. Susan Thomas (Sanskrit University, India).
 The conversation is about the lanes and bylanes of church history in Malankara.
 This may be the first time were two women scholars and noted historians of the Syriac Orthodox Church unveiling their groundbreaking research findings and engaging in historical dialogue.
 Watch for the unique exploration of the bylanes of church history in Malankara and her Syriac Orthodox heritage.
 Stay tuned to listen to their contributions to academia as well.

 In this first part of a series on “St. Thomas and The Syrian Christians of Kerala”, Dr. Sarah Knight talks about how Edessa became Christian during the first century AD and about historical research on the story of St. Thomas coming to India in AD 52.

-In this conversation between Fr.
-Dr. Renjan Mathew with Fr.
+This conversation between Fr.
+Dr. Renjan Mathew and Fr.
 Dr. Kollamparambil Thomas CMI, Professor of Patristics and Eastern Theology, highlights the pillars of Syriac theology, patterns of the early Syriac Christian theology, eastern understanding of inclusiveness, synthesis, and complimentary in theology, contextual theology, mystery in Syriac Christianity, works on St. Ephrem and St. Jacob of Serugh and so on.